 To add a record, one needs to enable DNSSEC first.

 Log into your RCP account, select Domain overview on the left and click on the Edit domain data button for the specified domain.

-Once you click Use DNSSEC button, the menu to manage your DS records will appear.
+Once you click Use DNSSEC button, the menu to manage your DNSKEY records will appear.
 To add a new record, fill in the corresponding fields with necessary information:

-In RCP each DS record consists of three fields: Key type, Algorithm and Public key.
+In RCP each DNSKEY record consists of three fields: Key type, Algorithm and Public key.

 There are two types of keys that are used by DNSSEC:

 - The zone signing key (ZSK) - is used to sign and validate the individual record sets within the zone.

 - The key signing key (KSK) - is used to sign the DNSKEY records in the zone.

 Both of these keys are stored as "DNSKEY" records in the zone file.
 These values are received from the DNS/hosting provider that hosts your domain zone.
 If you are not sure where to get the records, please contact your hosting/DNS provider.